 Sobelin their names.
 If you miss this parameter then full testing will be performed.
 You can use several filters - function name has to satisfy at least one of them.

--o=log.txt- a file name with test report.
+-ot=log.txt- a file name with test report (in TEXT file format).
 The test's report also will be output to console.

 Also you can use parameters: